-Nursing mothers having a nuclear medicine procedure are counselled regarding breastfeeding
+Lactating and/or breastfeeding individuals having a nuclear medicine procedure are counselled regarding breastfeeding

 Risks of radiopharmaceuticals for breastfed infants

-Precautions for breastfeeding mothers
+Precautions for breastfeeding individuals

 - 99mTc-macroaggregated albumin